Dorchester County can't count its absentee ballots because of printing problem

 SUMMERVILLE — Dorchester County has 13,500 mail-in ballots that won't be part of the immediate election count because a printing error won't allow them to be scanned correctly.

-The mistake affects the outcome for multiple races affecting county residents, including for U.S. Senate, Congress, Statehouse, the sheriff's office and other local seats.
+The mistake affects the outcome for multiple races decided by county residents, including for U.S. Senate, Congress, Statehouse, the Sheriff's Office and other local seats.

-The error covers the printed scanning codes on the actual ballots; the tiny marks were too thin to be read by the electronic recorder.
+The error covers the scanning bars printed on the return ballots; the black bars, known as "timing marks," are too small to be accurately deciphered by the electronic recorder.

-Todd Billman, executive director of the Dorchester County Election Commission, said the problem is a result of a mistake made with the commission's printing vendor.
+Todd Billman, executive director of the Dorchester County Election Commission, said the problem is a result of a mistake made with the commission's printing vendor, Sun Printing.

+Billman announced Sun Printing would be the county's new absentee ballot printer at an Aug.
+20 County Board of Elections and Registration meeting.

 Dorchester is believed to be the only county to report the problem.

-The reason the officials just learned of the printing error on Tuesday is because state law allows them to only open those 13,500 votes today.
-A sample ballot went through the scanner without any errors.
+The reason officials just learned of the printing error Tuesday is because state law allows them to only open those 13,500 votes on Election Day to be counted.
+A sample ballot went through the scanner earlier without any errors.

+The county Election Commission is looking at two potential solutions.
+One is to get a printing vendor to fix the problem by enlarging the scanning codes.

+The other is to have staff manually enter the information using the same voting technology that is seen when someone casts a vote in-person on Election Day.

 “This issue will not prevent any vote from being counted," Billman said.